g0dnerd/amsel_chess_rust/README.md

 ## Features
 * uses bitboards to represent boardstates to make evaluation ops cheaper
 * uses precalculated magic bitboards to aid search efficiency
-* uses extensive unit tests

 ## ToDos
 * remove the second binary crate and move the precomputation work to `cargo build`for the main binary
-* finish move generation (needs to check legality - requires check detection)
 * add castling to king's move generation
 * add en passant
+* what are the most performance efficient ways of checking move legality?
+* Promotion
+### Done
+* dynamic attacker storage to reduce computation time each time legal moves are generated
+* cleaned up basic game loop & move generation
+* fixed illegal move removal while in check

 ## Known issues
 * do I really need the Game module if it's just going to contain a Position?